-ADHD/EXECUTIVE FUNCTION CHALLENGES:The Social & Emotional Impact on Learning, Motivation, Behavior, & the Family System©2-Hour Live-Webinar
+ADHD/EXECUTIVE FUNCTION CHALLENGES:The Social & Emotional Impact on Learning, Motivation, Behavior, & the Family System©2-Hour Live-Interactive Webinar

 Learn what has been driving your child’s challenging behavior and get the support you need for raising a child with ADHD.

-Join me, Cindy Goldrich, Parent Coach, for this 2-Hour Live-Webinar where I help you understand the full social and emotional impact that ADHD and Executive Function challenges have on learning, motivation, and behavior so that you can make the systemic changes needed for lasting improvement.
+Join this Parent Coaching Webinar where you learn the full social and emotional impact that ADHD and Executive Function challenges have on learning, motivation, and behavior so that you can make the systemic changes needed for lasting improvement.

 Finally, get to the bottom of WHY Learning, Motivation, and Behavior can be SO difficult for kids with ADHD,

 Executive Function challenges, and other learning struggles, and learn what you can do to help.

 - Why it is so hard for your child to behave as expected

 - What makes following directions and consistency of behavior so challenging

 - Why concepts like organization and time management seem to be learned, but not followed